gisma-courses/LV-uav-workflow/morea/spatial_analysis/ex-spat-analysis-1.md

 ### Step-1 Create Training Sample Points by manual digitizing

 You may follow this [instructions](https://geomoer.github.io/geoAI//unit02/unit02-03_digitize_training_areas.html).
 However we just digitize Points and not areas (polygons).
+In addition you may <a href="obia.zip" >Download</a> the basic data.

 {% include note.html content="<br>
  Activate under `Main Menu->Settings->Digitize` and check *`Reuse last entered attribute values`*. this will makes in much more comfartable to digitize training points of one class in series.
 "%}

 Create a point vector file and digitize the following classes: